-For example, where the injured party is a child then the 3 year time limit does not start to run until their 18th birthday.
+For example, where the injured party is a child, the 3-year time limit will not commence until their 18th birthday.

 Even where the time limit has seemingly passed, there are certain cases where a Solicitor can make an application to the Court for a Judge to determine that the normal 3 year rule should be disapplied.
-Express Solicitors have enjoyed considerable success in persuading the Courts in such cases, whereas most firms will turn down a case if the 3 year limit has already passed.
-Even if you believe you are outside the time limit for making your claim, you can contact Express Solicitors to discuss your options further on a totally free consultation basis.
+There are some firms who will turn down a case if the 3 year limit has already passed.
+Even if you believe you are outside the time limit for making your claim, you can contact the firms on our legal panel to discuss your options further on a free consultation basis.